How do social policies influence an immigrant’s political participation?

 Field of Study: Political Science

-In her PhD studies at UBC Sara seeks to determine whether social policies can redistribute the opportunity for political participation in favor of those less likely to participate.
+During her Postdoctoral Fellowship at UBC Sara seeks to determine whether social policies can redistribute the opportunity for political participation in favor of those less likely to participate.
 Previous research indicates that the native born and the socioeconomically better off tend to be more politically active, though the extent of their advantage varies across countries.
 Do multiculturalism policies, such as those implemented in Canada, increase immigrant minorities’ chances to become active in the politics of their new countries?
 While evidence suggests that immigrants’ political participation is higher in Canada, there is a significant debate as to whether this result reflects multiculturalism policies per se or just Canada’s selective immigration system.
 Because of our point-system tradition, immigrants to Canada tend to be highly educated, which could explain their increased levels of political engagement.
 Do multiculturalism policies increase the opportunities to engage among the less educated and socioeconomically worse off immigrants?

 More recently, Sara has also become interested in explaining why immigrants in Canada vote for the Conservative Party at higher rates than the native born and why the endorsement of explicit anti-immigrant rhetoric by the Conservative leader prior to the 2015 election was followed by an increase, rather than a decrease, of immigrants’ support.